Related Services

 Right-sided heart enlargement and heart failure: As the heart has to pump harder, the right ventricle becomes enlarged and weakened.
 Over time, this condition can lead to heart failure, which can be life-threatening.

-Blood clots: Having pulmonary hypertension makes it more likely of developing blood clots in the lungs.
+Blood clots: Having pulmonary hypertension makes it more likely to develop blood clots in the lungs.

 Next Steps with MyChart